-Desray has produced documentaries, factual series, music videos, web series and award-winning short films including Meathead by Sam Holst (Cannes Film Festival 2011, Berlin Film Festival 2012 Crystal Bear Winner), Ellen is Leaving by Michelle Savill (SXSW Film Festival 2013 Best Narrative Short Winner) and Snowmen by Jonathan Brough (Show Me Shorts 2014).
-In 2017, she produced Michelle Savill’s latest short film Bats made in association with Toi Whakaari NZ Drama School and recently completed Dustin Feneley’s debut feature Stray.
+Desray has produced documentaries, factual series, music videos, web series and award-winning short films including Meathead by Sam Holst (Cannes Film Festival 2011, Berlin Film Festival 2012 Crystal Bear Winner), Ellen is Leaving by Michelle Savill (SXSW Film Festival 2013 Best Narrative Short Winner), Snowmen by Jonathan Brough and Ways to See by Jessica Sanderson.

 Ari Wegner is one of the finest emerging cinematographers from Australia.
-Her work, spanning from long-form drama to short films and documentaries, has screened at numerous international festivals including Cannes, Venice, Berlin and Sundance.
+Her work, spanning from long-form drama to short films and documentaries, has screened at numerous international festivals including Cannes, Venice, Berlin, Sundance and Toronto.
 Her debut feature as cinematographer, Grey Matter, directed by Kivu Ruhorahoza, premiered at the 2011 Tribeca Film Festival.
 Grey Matter was the first feature film shot in Rwanda directed by a Rwandan filmmaker.
-Ari's second feature drama as cinematographer, Ruin, directed by Amiel Courtin-Wilson and Michael Cody, premiered at the 2013 Venice Film Festival where it won the Orizzonti Special Jury Prize.
+Ari's second feature, Ruin, directed by Amiel Courtin-Wilson and Michael Cody, premiered at the 2013 Venice Film Festival where it won the Orizzonti Special Jury Prize.

-2014 marked her first foray into the world of television, shooting Porchlight Film's The Kettering Incident on location in Tasmania.
-Directed by seasoned filmmakers Rowan Woods and Tony Krawitz, the eight-hour miniseries premiered on cable networks internationally in 2016.
+2014 marked her first foray into the world of television, shooting Porchlight Film's The Kettering Incident.
+The eight hour miniseries was directed by Rowan Woods and Tony Krawitz.

-Ari was the cinematographer of the highly successful UK feature film Lady Macbeth, directed by William Oldroyd, which screened at numerous A-list festivals worldwide in 2016 and 2017.
+More recently, Ari shot UK feature film Lady Macbeth, directed by William Oldroyd, which won numerous awards worldwide throughout 2016 and 2017.
 Ari was awarded Best Cinematography at the British Independent Film Awards for her work on the film.
-In 2017, Ari shot the second season of US television series The Girlfriend Experience for director Lodge Kerrigan, and then shot Peter Strickland's new film In Fabric.
-She recently shot Justin Kurzel’s new film The True History of the Kelly Gang and Janicza Bravo’s Zola, currently in postproduction.
+In 2017, Ari shot the second season of US television series The Girlfriend Experience for director Lodge Kerrigan, as well as Peter Strickland's new film In Fabric.
+She recently shot Justin Kurzel’s The True History of the Kelly Gang and Janicza Bravo’s Zola, currently in postproduction.

 Sophie Durham graduated from Curtin University’s film school in 2010 and has since worked professionally in the film industry, amassing credits in various roles within the art department.
-Predominantly working as a property master, she is credited on numerous Australian feature films such as Son of a Gun starring Ewan McGregor, Jasper Jones directed by Rachel Perkins and Red Dog: True Blue directed by Kriv Stenders.
-Her other credits include The Dressmaker, Holding the Man, Bad Girl, Drift, An Accidental Soldier, Ronny Chieng: International Student, and multiple docudramas for the Australian Broadcasting Corporation.
+Predominantly working as a property master, she is credited on numerous Australian feature films such as Son of a Gun directed by Julius Avery, Jasper Jones directed by Rachel Perkins and Red Dog: True Blue directed by Kriv Stenders.
+Her other credits include Dirt Music, The Dressmaker, Holding the Man, Bad Girl, Drift, An Accidental Soldier, Ronny Chieng: International Student, and multiple docudramas for the Australian Broadcasting Corporation.

 In addition to her work on feature films, Sophie has designed short films including Blue by Keir Wilkins and Inner Quality by Ethan Marrell as well as art directing Mad Kid’s web series Henry & Aaron’s 7 Steps to Superstardom.
-Sophie has recently embarked on her first directorial endeavour since film school, a music video for Melbourne band Kayo due for release later in 2018.
+Sophie has recently embarked on her first directorial endeavour since film school, a music video for Melbourne band Kayo.
 Dustin Feneley’s debut feature Stray is her first feature as production designer.